Lie theory of finite simple groups and the Roth property: Computer verifications for simple groups

-The irreducibility of $K$ is tested by using standard algorithms for checking connectedness of the graph $G_K$ with vertices indexed by elements of $\CC$ and containing an edge $(a,b)$ if and only if $K_{a,b}\neq 0$.
-The size of the graph $G_K$ is substantially smaller than the size of $K$ and the connectedness checking is also fast, so again this test does not produce much of an additional overhead.
+The irreducibility of $K$ is tested by checking connectedness of the graph $G_K$ with vertices indexed by elements of $\CC$ and containing an edge $(a,b)$ if and only if $K_{a,b}\neq 0$.
+This test does not produce any noticeable overhead.

-Generically, the tested Killing forms yield irreducible matrices, so that Perron-Frobenius theorem applies and the eigenspace associated to the maximal eigenvalue is 1-dimensional; the only observed exceptions to irreducibility are given by the conjugacy classes of involutions in the linear groups $PSL(2, 4)=A_5$, $PSL(2, 8)$, $PSL(2,16)$, $PSL(2,32)$, the exceptional Suzuki group $Suz(8)$ and the unitary group $PSU(3,4)$.
-The observed reducible cases suggest a particular behaviour for the classes of involutions only when the group naturally appears as a group of matrices with coefficients on a field of characteristic 2.
-However, not every such group and class of involutions is reducible, as shown by the data for $PSL(3,4)$.
+Generically, the tested Killing forms are irreducible, so Perron-Frobenius theorem applies and the eigenspace associated to the maximal eigenvalue is 1-dimensional; the only observed exceptions are given by the conjugacy classes of involutions in the linear groups $PSL(2, 4)=A_5$, $PSL(2, 8)$, $PSL(2, 16)$, $PSL(2,32)$, the exceptional Suzuki group $Suz(8)$ and the unitary group $PSU(3,4)$, all groups of matrices with coefficients on a field of characteristic 2.
+However, not every such group and class of involutions is reducible, as shown by the data for $PSL(3, 4)$.